kleek-events/kleek-app/README.md

 # Kleek Frontend 🎉

 This project was started during WalletConnect hackathon in partnership with Coinbase, Safe, Magic and 1Inch.
+🏆 It [won the 2nd place](https://devfolio.co/projects/kleek-67d7) in the Coinbase Integration category.

 ## About Kleek